Miguecetin/youtube-mp3/README.md

 ### Extra information:

 - The mp3 file will be downloaded in the songs folder
-- The name of the file will be: "yt video name [youtube url]"
+- The name of the file will be: "yt video name.mp3"
 - Urls from playlists are supported